Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 http://ontology.ontotext.com/taxonomy/countryOfCitizenship	846828
 ema.

 In the cases we still don't have a valid type we try to guess it using categorization algorithms over the description.
-That allows us to keep in the datasourse some incomplete but important articles from DBpedia.
+That allows us to keep in the data source some incomplete but important articles from DBpedia.

 ##### Properties
 There are several common properties that all instances share and a number of specific properties which apply to different object types: